 Listed below are some of the best methods to get THC out of your system and to pass a THC drug test.

 Your body requires 30 to 60 days to complete a natural THC cleanse because weed stays in your bloodstream for a long time.
 For that, you need to make some lifestyle changes.
 You need to align your eating habits with eliminating the marijuana in your bloodstream.

 The pace at which THC leaves your body varies from person to person.
 Most people get THC out of their system within a matter of weeks.
 But because marijuana gets stored in your fat cells, heavy smokers require over 90 days to get THC out of their system after their last puff.

 If you want to expedite your body’s natural detoxification process, you will find same-day-detox drinks very helpful.
+For example, the popular detox drink Jazz.
+You can draw your own conclusions about this drink by reading jazz total detox reviews from real users.
 They also make it easy for those who are just about to be tested to test clean.

 Since THC stays in the urine for a long time, these products strip off your urine indicators.
 The indicators show whether or not a person has consumed drugs.
 This makes these drinks an ideal way to get weed out of your pee before being tested.